News and blog

 12. Support Information Security with Organizational Policies and Programs.

-Among them, there is a specific requirement that elaborates on log collection and the handling of log data.
-Requirement 10 explains what logging procedures card payment entities must adhere to, and it’s split into seven sections on how sensitive data environments are expected to be logged, monitored, and managed:
+Specifically, Requirement 10 explains what logging procedures card payment entities must adhere to for PCI compliance.
+It consists of seven sections on how sensitive data environments are expected to be logged, monitored, and managed:

 • 10.1: Processes and mechanisms for logging and monitoring all access to system components and cardholder data are defined and documented.